- Fall 2015 Only Deadline: November 9, 2015

 You must meet with a Financial Aid Counselor to discuss your special circumstances.

 RENEWAL OF A DEPENDENCY OVERRIDE

 Students who had an APPROVED Dependency Override at Sacramento State in a prior aid year may submit a Dependency Override Renewal Request form to determine if the circumstances continue to exist for a dependency override.
-Forms are available by request at the Student Services Counter or by meeting with a Financial Aid Counselor.
+Forms will be emailed to students or can be picked up by meeting with a Financial Aid Counselor.